thimpat/analogger/README.md

 anaLogger.alert(`I'am some log`);
 ```

-Display the browser native message box if ran from it, otherwise displays the message in the terminal.
+Display the browser native message box if run from it; otherwise, it displays the message in the terminal.

 <br/>